-Cost/ Revenue Codes The state requires that hospitals submit revenue information including charges.
-It is important to note that charges are not equal to actual payments received by the hospital or hospital cost for performing the
+Cost/ Revenue Codes The state requires that hospitals submit revenue information including

+Hospital Comments, 2Q2008.txt charges.
+It is important to note that charges are not equal to actual payments received by the hospital or hospital cost for performing the service.
-Hospital Comments, 1Q2008.txt service.
 Typically actual payments are much less than charges due to managed care-negotiated discounts and denial of payment by insurance companies.
 Charges also do not reflect the actual cost to deliver the care that each patient needs.
 Certification Process Given the current certification software, there is not an efficient mechanism to edit and correct the data.
 In addition, due to hospital volumes, it is not feasible to perform encounter level audits and edits.
 Within the constraints of the current THCIC process, the data is certified to the best of our knowledge as accurate and complete given the above comments.
-PROVIDER: Kindred Hospital-Dallas THCIC ID: 028000 QUARTER: 1 YEAR: 2008 Certified with comments We are a Long Term Acute Care Hospital so we have a much greater average length of stay.
-In addition, our hospital averages a higher CMI (acuity Index) which does result in a higher mortality rate than short term acute acre hospitals.
-Due to internal software modifications 7.64% or 12 out of 157 encounters in this data contain missing Race with corrections to follow PROVIDER: Kindred Hospital-Dallas Walnut Hill THCIC ID: 028002 QUARTER: 1 YEAR: 2008 Certified with comments, corrections requested We are a Long Term Acute Care Hospital so we have a much greater average length of stay.
-In addition, our hospital averages a higher CMI (acuity Index) which does result in a higher mortality rate than short term acute acre hospitals.
-Due to internal software modifications 14.08% or 10 out of 71 encounters in this data contain missing Race with corrections to follow.
-PROVIDER: Madison St Joseph Health Center THCIC ID: 041000 QUARTER: 1 YEAR: 2008 Certified with comments Data Source - The data included in this file is administrative, not clinical research data.
+PROVIDER: Kindred Hospital-Dallas THCIC ID: 028000 QUARTER: 2 YEAR: 2008 Certified with comments We are a Long Term Acute Care Hospital so we have a much greater average length of stay.
+In addition, our hospital averages a higher CMI (acuity index)which does result in a higher mortality rate than short term acute care hospitals.
+PROVIDER: Kindred Hospital-Dallas Walnut Hill THCIC ID: 028002 QUARTER: 2 YEAR: 2008 Certified with comments We are a Long Term Acute Care Hospital so we have a much greater average length of stay.
+In addition, our hospital averages a higher CMI (acuity index)which does result in a higher mortality rate than short term acute care hospitals.
+8 of 56 or 14.29% of encounters resulted in incorrect race due to software interface issues; these encounters will be corrected.
+PROVIDER: Madison St Joseph Health Center THCIC ID: 041000 QUARTER: 2 YEAR: 2008 Certified with comments Data Source - The data included in this file is administrative, not clinical research data.
 Administrative data may not accurately represent the clinical details of a patient visit.
 This data should be cautiously used to evaluate health care quality and compare outcomes.

 Charity Care - This data does not accurately reflect the number of charity cases for the time period.
 Charity and self-pay patients are difficult to assign in the data submitted to the state.
 We are not able to classify a patient account as "charity" until after discharge when other potential payment sources have been exhausted.
 Because of this, charity care is combined with the Self Pay category.
-The amount of charges forgone for Madison St. Joseph Health Center charity care, based on established rates for the first quarter of 2008 was \$214,057.
-Patient Mix - All statistics for Madison St. Joseph Health Center include Page 14 patients from our Skilled Nursing, and Acute Care populations.
+The amount of charges forgone for Madison St. Joseph Health Center charity care, based on established rates for the first two quarters of 2008 was \$448,309.

+Patient Mix - All statistics for Madison St. Joseph Health Center include patients from our Skilled Nursing, and Acute Care populations.
 Our Skilled Nursing unit is a long-term care unit.
 Because of this Mortality and Length of Stay may be skewed.
 This will prohibit any meaningful comparisons between Madison St. Joseph Health Center and any "acute care only" facilities.